ENGINEERING DESIGN 5 per cycle – 5 credits

 4542 Prerequisites: One year of Biology and Chemistry, each with a minimum grade of C-.

-Students will explore the structure and function of major human body systems with some discussion of development and evolution.
+Students will explore the structure and function of major human body systems with discussion of development and evolution.
 Explorations will range from homeostasis of the entire human body down to the molecular level.
-Students will consider many of the body systems, including the integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary and reproductive systems.
+Students will consider many of the body systems, which may include the integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary and reproductive systems.
 The course includes several dissections such as a sheep brain, a pig heart, cat, and others.
+The course may include a field trip to a local university’s cadaver lab.

 ASTRONOMY 5 per cycle - 5 credits